Interview: Jim Burgess (JB) interviews World DipCon

 up worldwide in fraternity and fun.

 YC: I look forward to this as well!
-My place is open for those who want to

-want to come to Paris will have a 50% discount in Xavier’s hotel providing it is
+50% discount in Xavier’s hotel providing it is not fully booked.

-this opportunity to thank all the members of this fantastic hobby for the hours
+At last I take this opportunity to thank all the members of this fantastic hobby

-and a step on the way ;-).
+of it and a step on the way ;-).

 JB: Thanks, Yann!!!
 This might be my best interview yet, all thanks to you.
 Would anyone like to volunteer to be interviewed next??
 I’m always looking for interesting subjects.
 E-Mail me at burgess@theworld.com if you’re interested!!!